Notes to Schedule of Expenditures for Federal Awards for the Year Ended Aug. 31, 2021

-The Federal Direct Student Loans Program (Direct Loan, CFDA 84.268) does not require universities to disburse funds.
+The Federal Direct Student Loans Program (Direct Loan, ALN 84.268) does not require universities to disburse funds.
 The proceeds are disbursed by the federal government for direct loans.

 b) Other Federally Funded Loan Programs

 The CWSRF provides loans with lower interest rates than those from commercial markets.
 Mainstream funds offer a net long-term fixed interest rate below market rate for those applicants financing the origination fee.
 The maximum repayment period for most CWSRF loans is 30 years from completion of construction.
 Capitalization loans processed for CWSRF for the year ended Aug.
-31, 2020, were approximately $68.3 million and are included in the schedule.
-CWSRF outstanding loans, with no continuing audit requirements, at Aug.
-31, 2020, were approximately $3.2 billion.
+31, 2021, were approximately $67.7 million and are included in the schedule.
+CWSRF outstanding loans with no continuing audit requirements as of Aug.
+31, 2021, were approximately $3.1 billion.

 The DWSRF can provide loans at interest rates lower than the market can, and can provide other types of financial assistance for qualified communities, local agencies and private entities.
 Mainstream funds offer a net long-term fixed interest rate below market rate for those applicants financing the origination fee.
 The maximum repayment period for most DWSRF loans is 30 years from the completion of construction.
 Capitalization loans processed for DWSRF for the year ended Aug.
-31, 2020, were approximately $73.2 million and are included in the schedule.
-DWSRF outstanding loans, with no continuing audit requirements, at Aug.
-31, 2020, were approximately $1.6 billion.
+31, 2021, were approximately $70.7 million and are included in the schedule.
+DWSRF outstanding loans with no continuing audit requirements as of Aug.
+31, 2021, were approximately $1.7 billion.

 The chart below summarizes activity by the state for the two revolving loan programs.